innodoc/innoconv/doc/innoconv.cli.rst

 innoconv.cli
 ============

-Please see section :ref:`command-line-arguments` on how to use the CLI.
+Please see section :ref:`command_line_arguments` on how to use the CLI.

 .. automodule:: innoconv.cli
   :members: